Jayne Mansfield: Marriages, children, and affairs

+Mansfield was allegedly intimately involved with many men, including Claude Terrail (owner of the Paris restaurant Tour d'Argent), John F. Kennedy, Robert F. Kennedy, and Brazilian billionaire Jorge Guinle.
+She met John F. Kennedy through his brother-in-law Peter Lawford in Palm Springs, California, in 1960.
+In 1967, film critic Whitney Williams wrote of Mansfield in Variety: "Her personal life out-rivaled any of the roles she played".

-Jayne Palmer met Paul Mansfield at a party on Christmas Eve in 1949; she was a popular student at Highland Park High School, and he at Sunset High School in Dallas.
-On May 6, 1950, they married in Fort Worth, Texas.
-At the time of their marriage, Jayne was 17 and three months' pregnant, and Paul was 20.
-(Some sources say the marriage was on May 10).
-According to biographer Raymond Strait, she had an earlier "secret" marriage on January 28, after which she conceived her first child.
-On November 8, 1950, Mansfield gave birth to her daughter, Jayne Marie Mansfield.
-Some sources say the pregnancy was the result of date rape.
+Mansfield (then Jayne Palmer) met Paul Mansfield at a party on Christmas Eve in 1949.
+She was a popular student at Highland Park High School, and he was a student at Sunset High School in Dallas.
+On May 6, 1950, the couple married in Fort Worth, Texas.
+At the time of their marriage, Jayne Mansfield was 17 years of age and was three months pregnant, while Paul Mansfield was 20 years of age.
+(Some sources state that the couple married on May 10, 1950.
+According to biographer Raymond Strait, the couple had secretly married on January 28, after which time Jayne Mansfield conceived their child.)
+On November 8, 1950, Jayne Mansfield gave birth to her daughter, Jayne Marie Mansfield.
+Some sources say that her pregnancy resulted from date rape.

-In 1952, she juggled motherhood and classes at the University of Texas.
-Early in 1952, Paul was called to the United States Army Reserve for the Korean War.
+In 1952, Jayne Mansfield juggled motherhood and classes at the University of Texas.
+Early in 1952, Paul Mansfield was called to the United States Army Reserve for the Korean War.
 While he served in the army, she spent a year at Camp Gordon, Georgia.
-Her life became easier with Paul's army allotment.
 Paul Mansfield hoped their child's birth would discourage Jayne's interest in acting.
-When it did not, he agreed to move to Los Angeles in 1954 after returning from the Korean War to further her career.
-Once in California, he took a job with a small newspaper in East Los Angeles and lived in a small apartment in Van Nuys, Los Angeles, with Jayne and her pets—a Great Dane, three cats named Sabina, Romulus, and Ophelia, two chihuahuas, a poodle dyed pink, and a rabbit.
-She left Jayne Marie with her maternal grandparents and spent the summer semester at UCLA.
+When it did not, he agreed to move to Los Angeles in 1954 to further her career.
+Once in California, the couple lived in a small apartment in Van Nuys, Los Angeles with Jayne's pets: a great dane; three cats; two chihuahuas; a poodle dyed pink; and a rabbit.
+Jayne Marie was left in the care of her maternal grandparents.

-After a series of arguments about Jayne's ambitions, infidelity, and animals, Paul and Jayne decided to dissolve the marriage.
-It was a long process.
-In February 1955, Jayne filed for separate maintenance, and in August 1956 Paul filed for custody of their daughter.
-Jayne filed for divorce in California in 1956; Paul filed for divorce in 1957 in Texas, citing mental cruelty, and they received their divorce papers on January 8, 1958.
-After the divorce, she kept "Mansfield" as her professional name.
-Paul Mansfield remarried, settled into the public relations business, and moved to Chattanooga, Tennessee, but failed to win custody of Jayne Marie or restrain her from traveling abroad with her mother.

-After turning 18, Jayne Marie complained that she had not received her inheritance from the Mansfield estate or heard from her father since her mother's death.
+After a series of arguments about Jayne's ambitions, infidelity, and animals, the Mansfields decided to dissolve their marriage.
+They separated in 1955.
+Jayne filed for separate maintenance in February 1955 and filed for divorce in California in 1956.
+Paul filed for divorce in 1957 in Texas, citing mental cruelty.
+In August 1956, Paul sought custody of Jayne Marie, alleging that Jayne was an unfit mother because she had appeared nude in Playboy; however, his attempt failed.
+The Mansfields received their divorce papers on January 8, 1958.
+Following the divorce, Jayne kept "Mansfield" as her professional name.
+After turning 18, Jayne Marie stated that she had not received her inheritance from the Mansfield estate or heard from her father since her mother's death.